Massed German formations return attacking airfields in the south and south-east.

 As the German fighters pushed inland, a formation led by Oberleutnant Gerhard Schöpfel of III./JG 26 encountered Hurricanes of No. 501 Squadron climbing in wide spirals to gain height.
 Exploiting his position above them, Schöpfel dived and in the space of two minutes claimed four aircraft, killing Pilot Officer J.W.
 Bland and wounding three others—Pilot Officers Kenneth Lee, F. Kozlowski, and Donald McKay.
 Lee, though wounded, managed to bale out near Whitstable, while the surviving pilots struggled back to their base.
 As Schöpfel withdrew, other elements of his Geschwader joined the combat, sparking a brief but inconclusive dogfight over Canterbury around 13:55 hours.

 With four RAF squadrons already engaged with KG 76, KG 1 faced minimal initial resistance.
-No. 615 Squadron, flying Hurricanes, was ordered to intercept the approaching Heinkels but was intercepted in turn by the escorting Bf 109s of JG 54.
+Hurricanes of No. 615 Squadron were ordered to intercept the approaching Heinkels but were intercepted in turn by the escorting Bf 109s of JG 54.
 The German fighters successfully protected the bombers, drawing the British Hurricanes into combat and preventing them from reaching the He 111s, which continued unimpeded in stepped-up waves between 12,000 and 15,000 feet.
 Observing the lack of direct fighter opposition, many German bomber crews speculated that the RAF was nearing exhaustion.

 The Raid on West Malling